The team at ResourceSpace have been a joy to work with, helping us manage what could've been a really difficult transition every step of the way.

 1. How much data do you currently have?

 If you already have a catalogue of existing digital assets, they'll need to be uploaded into your new system, too.
-To accommodate this, your Digital Asset Management (DAM) software needs the ability to efficiently move this data across and offer a scalable solution.
+To accommodate this, your Museum Asset Management software needs the ability to efficiently move this data across and offer a scalable solution.
 This process will also reveal whether the archival workflows suit your methods and requirements.

 READ MORE: The Guide to Digitising Physical Artefacts